Sairamzz/Autonomous-Mobile-Robot/README.md

 ## Implementation:

 The implementation followed a stepwise approach:
 1. Simulation in Gazebo
     - Built an indoor environment with obstacles.
-  - Deployed TurtleBot3 in the world to test SLAM and navigation pipelines.
+    - Deployed the custom robot model in simulation to test SLAM and navigation pipelines.

 2. Mapping & Localization
     - Used Cartographer for online SLAM to build occupancy grid maps.
     - Implemented AMCL for probabilistic localization when using a pre-built map.

 3. Path Planning
     - Global planner: A* and NavFn to generate optimal paths on the occupancy grid.
     - Local planner: DWB (Dynamic Window Approach) for real-time obstacle avoidance.

 4. Navigation
     - ROS 2 Navigation2 stack configured for goal-driven and waypoint-based navigation.
     - Tuned parameters for costmaps, inflation radius, and controller gains.

 5. Hardware Deployment
     - Implemented the system on a custom-built robot platform.
     - Integrated onboard sensors including LiDAR, IMU, and wheel encoders.
-  - Performed real-world navigation tasks in a lab environment, validating SLAM, localization, and navigation performance.
+    - Performed real-world navigation tasks in a closed environment, validating SLAM, localization, and navigation performance.

 ### Power Connections